spookylukey/django-paypal/docs/standard/ipn.rst

      This indicates a correct, non-duplicate IPN message from PayPal.
 The handler will receive a :class:`paypal.standard.ipn.models.PayPalIPN` object
-     as the sender.
-You will need to check the ``payment_status`` attribute, and the ``business`` to make sure that the account receiving the payment is the expected one, as well as other attributes to know what action to take.
+     as the sender. **You must check**:

+     - the ``payment_status`` attribute,
+     - the ``business`` attribute to make sure that the account receiving the payment is the expected one,
+     - the amount and currency (see example below),
+     - any other attributes relevant for your case

    * ``invalid_ipn_received``